Potassium sorbate: Toxicology

 In pure form, potassium sorbate is a skin, eye, and respiratory irritant.
 Concentrations up to 0.5% are not significant skin irritants.

-As a food additive, potassium sorbate is used as a preservative in concentrations of 0.025–0.100%, which in a 100 g serving yields an intake of 25–100 mg.
+As a food additive, potassium sorbate is used as a preservative in concentrations of 0.025%–0.1%, which in a 100 g serving yields an intake of 25–100 mg.
 In the United States, no more than 0.1% is allowed in fruit butters, jellies, preserves, and related products.
 Up to 0.4% has been studied in low-salt, naturally-fermented pickles, and when combined with calcium chloride, 0.2% made "good quality pickles."
 Potassium sorbate has about 74% of sorbic acid's anti-microbial activity.
 When calculated as sorbic acid, 0.3% is allowed in "cold pack cheese food."
 The upper pH limit for effectiveness is 6.5.

-The maximum acceptable daily intake for human consumption is 25 mg/kg, or 1750 mg daily for an average adult (70 kg).
+The maximum acceptable daily intake for human consumption is 25 mg/kg, or 1.75 g daily for an average adult (70 kg).
 Under some conditions, particularly at high concentrations or when combined with nitrites, potassium sorbate has shown genotoxic activity in vitro.

 Three studies conducted in the 1970s did not find it to have any carcinogenic effects in rats.